ericpassmore/polyscripted-php/Ps-PlaygroundReadMe.md

 ```/polyscripted-php/bin/php tests-ps/smallWorld.php```

-This will use polyscripted php to interpret your  polyscripted file.
+This will use polyscripted php to interpret your file.

 If you ran the -t option when scrambling your build you can see the difference
 in the outputs of using standard php and scrambled php by using the command: